 - customers who may be;

-b. part of a body corporate we provide service to
+b. part of a body corporate we provide services to

 c. directly or indirectly engaged by us to provide a service